Five Common Christian Counseling Errors

 Introduction: Common counseling mistakes

 Note: This online Bible study borrows from some of the points in the seminar, “How to Counsel from Scripture.”

-When you give advice—as a friend, counselor or pastor—it’s easy to harm your effectiveness by making one (or more) of the following mistakes.
+When you give advice—as a friend, counselor, mentor, or pastor—it’s easy to harm your effectiveness by making one (or more) of the following mistakes.
 I’ve counseled with thousands of people over the years, and I’ve made them all!